kylecapybara/kylecapybara/README.md

-### Hi there 👋
+### Hi
-I'm a second semester chemical engineering freshman at the university of delaware!
-This is my github for school work and school projects.
-He/him pronouns.
+I'm Kyle (he/him), a third semester chemical engineering freshman at the university of delaware and intern/co-op in research and development at DuPont.

-This semester I'll put together a handful of projects for Data Science I and post them here.
-I'll also be doing work with the Hernandez-Pagan lab group and using python to process and visualize data.
+This is my github for school work and school projects that I feel compelled to put on github.
+I'm interested in data science in general (very very cool stuff), but more specifically i'm interested in 1-D signal processing and working with images.
+I've been able to learn a decent amount about 1-D signal processing through developing tools to analyze analytical instrument signals during my internship.
+At the same time I've also been developing image analysis tools to use to characterize resin at DuPont.
+I also had the chance to dip my toes in the nlp water with my harry potter project, but that was pretty surface level.

+There are some of my MATH219 data science projects on here, but off of here I also do a lot of work in jupyter/python for schoolwork and work work

 Relevant Math/CS Coursework: MATH 219, CISC 106, MATH 349, MATH 315